Improving the logistics of trucking, San Diego’s Flock Freight raises $50 million – TechCrunch

 The new investments into Flock Freight came from SignalFire and GLP Capital Partners in mid-February and they were likely drawn to the company’s claims that its service can eliminate damage claims, collect freight from multiple shippers and optimize route delivery for a 40% savings in fuel emissions, and the guaranteed delivery rate of 97.5%.

-Companies like Tuft & Needle, Titan Supply Group are already using the company’s services, according to a statement from the Flock Freight.
+Companies like Tuft & Needle and Titan Supply Group are already using the company’s services, according to a statement from Flock Freight.

 Flock Freight makes its market by having a window into the spare capacity of trucks and charging shippers for the exact amount of capacity that they’re using.
 “We want to go to a shipper and say — that [cargo] is 75% of the truck and we’ll charge you 75% of the truck,” said Zaslansky.
-For carriers, they can say that the price they’ve charged is for 100% of the truck and Flock Freight will add another ten feet of freight and an additional $1,000 into a carrier’s pocket, Zaslansky said.
+For carriers, they can say that the price they’ve charged is for 100% of the truck and Flock Freight will add another 10 feet of freight and an additional $1,000 into a carrier’s pocket, Zaslansky said.